North Bay Home Care

-Ask most older people if they wish to stay in their home, even if they are struggling with aging-related issues, and the response is in most cases a resounding “yes!”
+Ask most older people if they wish to age at home, even if they are struggling with aging-related issues, and the response is in most cases a resounding “yes!”
 Having to move away from their home, a place with so many memories, can be distressing, even if they admit that it’s getting more difficult to cope.
 Yet, wishing to continue to be at home and having the ability to stay at home, all alone, are two separate things.
 So what can you do?
 Even as a 24/7, around-the-clock family caregiver, you are not able to do it all by yourself.
 You need help and it could be that in-home care is the solution.

 Older adults, on average, take as many as 15-18 different prescriptions each day, so it’s no surprise that so many seniors end up missing doses or taking incorrect doses of their medications.
 And there are serious health complications that can occur as a result of these medication errors.
 One solution is the pill organizer: such a basic idea to simply put the right medications into the right little boxes each day.
 Problem solved, right?

 The holiday season can be filled with a whirlwind of activity for the seniors we love, with family gatherings, holiday parties, faith-based events and services, determining the ideal gifts for the ones they love, etc. However, after the holiday decorations are packed away and family members have resumed the everyday busyness of life, many seniors struggle with a prevalent but little-discussed concern: post-holiday loneliness.